Skip to content

 The Foundation: Separate Everything

 The most important principle of OnlyFans anonymity is separation.
-Your creator identity and your personal identity must exist in completely separate digital ecosystems — separate infrastructure, separate devices or profiles, separate everything.
-Any connection between the two is a potential exposure vector.
+Your creator identity and personal identity must exist in completely separate digital ecosystems: separate infrastructure, separate devices or browser profiles, separate everything.

-Separate Email Accounts
+Separate Email

-• No connection to your real name — not even your initials
+• No connection to your real name, not even your initials

 • Never use this email for personal communications